dan-lovelace/hacker-news-pro/packages/documentation/docs/classes/WebComponents.Interaction.md

-# Class: Interaction
+# Interaction

 [WebComponents](../modules/WebComponents.md).Interaction

 Some actions taken by users on Hacker News perform an inline document update without refreshing the page.
 When upvoting a comment, for example, the display of the vote button immediately changes to reflect the user's action.
 This works in the default Hacker News pages through use of Javascript that gets executed whenever a document click event occurs.
 Their JS looks for elements with the `clicky` class to know when to do an inline update.

 The `Interaction` component leverages the default JS by creating a new element from an HTML string that retains its attributes, including the `clicky` class.
 Children are stripped away so users may supply their own.

 **`Example`**